 - a.
 Accident.
 In the event of an accident or serious medical emergency the School Nurse can be immediately contacted either by telephone (Ext 216) or using one of the School's walkie-talkie radios on Channel 7.
-All staff should be prepared to contact the emergency services if required and appropriate. - b.
+All staff should be prepared to contact the emergency services if required and appropriate.
+If the Nurse can not be contacted then the Main Reception will be contacted. - b.
 Immediate Capability.
-School Nurse and first aid trained staff (some paediatric). - c.
+School Nurse, Boarding parents' and first aid trained staff (some paediatric). - c.
 Surgery.
-The school surgery is equipped with essential first aid facilities and equipment; including children's own epipens, spare inhalers (other spare reliever inhalers are kept in the PE office), a fully stocked first aid cabinet and a two-bed sick bay. - The surgery is staffed by the School Nurse or appropriately trained first aider during term-time from 9.00am - 5.00pm Mon-Thurs, 9.00am - 1.00pm Friday and between 9.00am-1.00pm on Saturdays.
-The School Nurse is also available at Saturday afternoon sports fixtures - Outside these times, first aid cover is provided for boarders by the Head of Boarding and assisting Boarding House staff
+The school surgery is equipped with essential first aid facilities and equipment; including children's own epipens, spare inhalers (other spare reliever inhalers are kept in the PE office & Main reception), a fully stocked first aid cabinet and a three-bed sick bay. - The surgery is staffed by the School Nurse or appropriately trained first aider during termtime from 8.30am - 4.30pm daily.
+The School Nurse is also available at Saturday afternoon sports fixtures, as per the fixture schedule. - Outside these times, first aid cover is provided for boarders by the Boarding and Assistant House parents.